Houmgaor/ReFrontier/data_dumps/em.md

 # Enemy list

+Details on the enemies list, up-to-date for Z Zenith.
-As of update "Z Zenith".
-Order is identical to MH2 as far as monsters are present there.
+The order is identical to MH2 as far as monsters are present there.

+Each enemy monster is designated as "emXXX", with an eventual suffix.

-## Tags
+## Suffixes

+ID suffixes that may appear.

 |Letter|Meaning|
 |:---:|:----|